ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 Notice that the type of leading visual, either `:icon` or `:avatar`, is appended to the slot name, `leading_visual`, and corresponds to the items in the `types` hash passed to `renders_one`.

-Finally, the polymorphic slot behavior will be implemented as a `module` so the behavior is opt-in.
+Finally, the polymorphic slot behavior will be implemented as a `module` so the behavior is opt-in until we're confident that it's a good addition to ViewComponent.

 ## Consequences